munificent/journal/asset/post/2015-09-08-the-hardest-program-ive-ever-written.md

 ### Constraints

-Grouping a range of splits under a single rule helps us prevent split configurations we want to avoid like this, but it's not enough.
+Grouping a range of splits under a single rule helps us prevent split configurations we want to avoid like the previous example, but it's not enough.
 There are more complex constraints we want to enforce like: "if a split occurs inside a list element, the list should split too".
 That avoids output like this:

 ```dart
 [first, second +